- Practice Areas

 While you cannot control other cyclists and motorists on the road, you can control how well you personally prepare for your ride and take steps to decrease the risk of a crash.
 Simple measures such as ensuring that your bike is the right size for you, your bike is functioning properly, and wearing reflective, protective gear.
 The NHTSA offers a helpful tutorial on how to fit your helmet.
 Finally, never stop learning.
 Visit local classes to brush up on how to navigate traffic and communicate with others on the road.

 If you need an attorney after a bicycle accident claim, do not delay.
-Contact The Gomez Law Firm at (619) 237-3490 as soon as possible after your accident.
+Contact Gomez Trial Attorneys at (619) 237-3490 as soon as possible after your accident.
 We can help you seek the compensation you deserve for your injuries.

 No Fees Unless We Recover Money On Your Behalf